shebuxin/shebuxin.github.io/_pages/about.md

 He leads two PNNL LDRD projects, one focusing on resilience analysis of cyber-physical (power) system under [Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative](https://www.pnnl.gov/projects/rd2c-initiative) and one on stability characterization of power electronics-dominant power system under the [Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative](https://www.pnnl.gov/projects/e-comp).
 He also co-leads one project sponsored by the DOE Wind Energy Technologies Office (WETO).

-A funny thing about his 'unique' name: whatever you search my name in Chinese or English, it's all about me because my name is "unique" in the context of Chinese and English.
+A funny thing about his 'unique' name: whatever you search his name in Chinese or English, it's all about him because my name is "unique" in the context of Chinese and English.

 ---